fasterthanlime/ooc-sqlite3/README.md

 widely deployed SQL database engine in the world.
 The source code for SQLite is in the public domain.

+This package also includes an interface for Duktape.

 ### Authors

   * Arda Çınar aka kuzux (original work)